openmrs/openmrs-contrib-rest-api-docs/source/includes/User/privileges.md

 ### Delete a privilege

-* Delete or Retire a privilege by its UUID.
+* Delete a privilege by its UUID.
 Returns a `404 Not Found` status if the privilege not exists.
-If the user not logged in to  perform this action, a `401 Unauthorized` status returned.
+If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.

     #### Query Parameters

     Parameter | Type | Description
     --- | --- | ---
-    *purge* | `Boolean` | The resource will be retired unless purge = ‘true’.Purging will attempt to irreversibly remove the attribute type from the system.
-Attribute types that have been used (i.e., are referenced from existing data) cannot be purged.
+    *purge* | `Boolean` | `true` to delete the privilege from the system; if `false`, the request will have no effect

     ```console
         DELETE /privilege/:target_privilege_uuid?purge=true
     ```